zerothi/pythonsupport-page/docs/essentials_first/condensedidle.rst

 Creating and running scripts
 ----------------------------

-A python *script* is a file with python code.
+A Python *script* is a file with Python code.
 Once the script is *run* all the code is executed at once.
 This is great for larger jobs and allows for reusage of your code.

-To create a Python script, go to *File > New File* in IDLE menu.

 .. tab-set::

    .. tab-item:: Windows

-      #. to create a Python script, go to *File > New File* in IDLE menu.
+      #.
+To create a Python script, go to *File > New File* in IDLE menu.

          .. image:: images/idle_windows2.png
             :width: 550